pu2clr/SI4735/examples/SI47XX_01_SERIAL_MONITOR/README.md

 This library works with the I²C communication protocol to send an SSB extension PATCH to SI4735-D60 and SI4732-A10 devices.
 Once again, the author disclaims any and all liability for any damage or effects this procedure may have on your devices.
-Procced at your own risk.
+Proceed at your own risk.

 Features of this sketch: